HOW TO DO BUSINESS WITH RTA

 CITY OF LOS ANGELES*

-Office of Contract Compliance
+Bureau of Contract Administration

 1149 S. Broadway Street, Suite 300

 Los Angeles, CA 90015

 *Only firms located in the City of Los Angeles may apply.

 For additional listings, download the California UCP Roster of Certifying Agencies at http://www.dot.ca.gov/hq/bep/documents/Roster_of_Certifying_Agencies.pdf